hemanthk92/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

+ If we use the 5 band resistor.
+First Band - Brown Second Band - Black Third Band - Black Fourth Band - Black Fifth Band - Brown

 **b.
 What do you have to do to light your LED?**

+After setting up the circuit with a LED and switch we have to connect the arduino to a laptop as a power source.
+Then we click the switch to close the circuit which will cause current to flow and power the LED.

 ## Part C. Blink a LED using Arduino